 Federal Parent Loan for Undergraduate Students (PLUS) Loan

-A Federal Parent Loan for Undergraduate Students (PLUS) is a low-interest loan to help parents, step-parents, or adoptive parents pay for their dependent student’s educational expenses.
+A Federal Parent Loan for Undergraduate Students (PLUS) is a low-interest loan to help parents, step-parents, or adoptive parents pay for their dependent undergraduate student’s educational expenses.
 Students must complete the Free Application for Federal Student Aid (FAFSA) at studentaid.gov/fafsa before a PLUS loan can be certified.
 Students must file the FAFSA as a dependent student, although the parent applying does not have to be listed on the FAFSA.
-Parents must pass a credit check to be eligible for this loan.
+Parents must pass a credit check for adverse credit history to be eligible for for a PLUS loan.
 The parent is the borrower for the PLUS loan program.
 Generally, repayment begins within 60 days after the final loan disbursement is made to the borrower.
 If parents to not pass the credit check, the student can qualify for additional unsubsidized loan funds.
+UACCM requires a separate loan application for a PLUS loan.
 Please see the Financial Aid Office for more information.